codescalersinternships/Datetime-Client-MohamedFadel/README.md

 # DateTime Client

-This project implements a client for fetching date and time information from two different server types: a standard HTTP server and a Gin server.
+This project implements a client for fetching date and time information from any server exposing a datetime API.
 The client supports both JSON and plain text responses.

 ## Table of Contents